laralove143/laralove143/README.md

 In the team of [Twilight](https://github.com/twilight-rs/twilight), a Discord library for the [Rust programming language](https://www.rust-lang.org)

+HR responsible of [Board of European Students of Technology](https://best.eu.org) IT Department

-Volunteer at [ÜNOG](https://unog.dev), an organization of university student game developers
+Past volunteer at [ÜNOG](https://unog.dev), an organization of university student game developers

 ___